thealchemist26/MSIView-MassSpecImaging-Software/README.md

-The MSIVisualizer is a Python class that provides an interactive visualization tool for Mass Spectrometry Imaging (MSI) data.
+The MSIView is a Python script (Jupyternotebook-based) that provides an interactive visualization tool for Mass Spectrometry Imaging (MSI) data.
 It combines GUI controls with real-time visualization capabilities to help researchers analyze MSI data through both spatial and spectral views.

 ###  System Architecture